 Do-it-yourselfers have opportunities to realize unusual—or just plain strange—design ideas.
 Here are just a few of mine.

 In all the years I've been trolling the aisles of Home Depot, Lowes and other such troves, I've never come across a doorbell that I liked.
 Not even close.
 Then it dawned on me one day, why do I even need a doorbell—at least one that sticks out of the wall like a zit?
-That's when I had the crazy notion of building the doorbell guts into the wall itself, with an opening that would be covered with an air vent—not that I like air vents much better, but they're far less obtrusive, as well as less aesthetically challenging.
+That's when I had the crazy notion of building the doorbell guts into the wall itself, with an opening that would be covered with an air vent—not that air vents look better, but they're far less obtrusive and much less aesthetically challenging.

 Here's the doorbell installed in the hallway wall outside the pantry.
 Once the wall is sheetrocked, the opening will be covered by a small return air vent.
 Buh-bye, doorbell.